keith/git-pile/README.md

 ```

 In the case that multiple commits in your pile touched the same files,
-`git-absorb` will prompt you to choose which which PR to update.
+`git absorb` will prompt you with a fuzzy finder to choose which PR to
+update.

 If you have staged files, only those will be included in the commit
-(like normal), if you don't have any staged files `git-absorb` will `git
+(like normal), if you don't have any staged files `git absorb` will `git
-add` all your currently changed files before committing.
+add` _all_ your currently changed files before committing.

 #### Options